Home > Cookies > Chocolate Peppermint Thumbprint Cookies

 Chocolate and peppermint go together like peanut butter and jelly.
 At least, for Christmas they do.
 And these chocolate peppermint cookies are a delicious way to get all of that holiday goodness in one bite!

-Want even more chocolate and peppermint desserts try the gluten free peppermint patty brownies or the peppermint mocha mini layer cake.
+Want even more chocolate and peppermint desserts?
+Try the gluten free peppermint patty brownies or hot cocoa peppermint pudding for two!

 This small batch cookie recipe yields 9 cookies that evoke all of the flavor of the holidays – and much more: